pret/pokered/README.md

 - Fixed various translation errors (eg. Route 14 Birdkeeper's "birds of prey" line, Koji and Atsuko in Fuschia.)
 - Blaine is no longer addicted to Super Potions.
 - CoolTrainerF no longer switches a lot.
-- Transformed Pokemon aren't presumed to be Dittos! (very important given Animon)
+- Transformed Pokemon aren't presumed to be Dittos!
+Mew and Animon function correctly with this at play.
 - Status curing items don't remove modifiers anymore.
 - Learning new moves plays the sound in the correct bank.
 - Falling through a hole on a bike now properly resets the music, as you fall off a bike when going down.